Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/Whisper.md

 **S**peech **R**ecognition" (I know, it should've been "WSPSR").
-Whisper is a speech model trained in a supervised setup on 680,000 hours of labeled audio data to handle different speech-related tasks such as "transcription", "translation", "VAD", and "alignment".
-Whisper was proposed by OpenAI in September 2022 and published in this paper "[Robust Speech Recognition via Large-Scale Weak Supervision](https://arxiv.org/pdf/2212.04356.pdf)".
+Whisper is a speech model trained in a supervised setup on 680,000 hours of labeled audio data to handle different speech-related tasks such as "transcription", "translation", "VAD", and "alignment" on approximately
+$100$ languages.
+Whisper was proposed by OpenAI in 2022 and published in this paper "[Robust Speech Recognition via Large-Scale Weak Supervision](https://arxiv.org/pdf/2212.04356.pdf)".
 The official code for Whisper can be found on OpenAI's official GitHub repository:
 [openai/whisper](https://github.com/openai/whisper).
 The following